Classic Sci-Fi Books to Get You Started in the Genre

 George Orwell’s 1984 takes on new life in this edition, with astonishing relevance and tremendous popularity.
 In 1984, London is a desolate metropolis in Oceania’s totalitarian regime, where Big Brother is always monitoring and the Thought Police can literally read your thoughts.
 For the sheer reason that his memory still works, Winston Smith is in severe danger.
 Winston finds the confidence to join The Brotherhood, a secret revolutionary organization dedicated to the downfall of the Party.

-Buy on Amazon Buy on Google Buy on Kobo
+Buy on Amazon Buy on Google Buy on Kobo5.
+Fahrenheit 451

 by Ray Bradbury